stellar/stellar-turrets/README.md

     - select "Serverless Framework"
     - name your app and service to match the name you've given it during deploy.
     - Select the aws credentials you've setup
-    - now run `serverless deploy` for testnet or `serverless deploy --stage alpha` for pubnet
+    - now run `serverless deploy` for testnet or `serverless deploy --stage public` for pubnet
     - make sure you check the case of all 3 variables your org, app, and service.  they ARE Case sensitive
     - There's a helpful UI walk through they have so you should be able to sort it out.